UC Irvine Division of Teaching Excellence & Innovation

 Facilitators: Katelyn Sullivan (Ecology & Evolutionary Biology) & Fanny Tsai (DTEI)

-Struggling with grading workload?
-Looking to streamline student writing assessment with peer review?
-Join us for this practical 60-minute workshop where we’ll explore innovative assessment strategies that both reduce your grading time and enhance student learning outcomes.
+This practical 60-minute workshop explored innovative assessment strategies that both reduce your grading time and enhance student learning outcomes.

 See slides from the workshop here.
 If you would like to view recordings from the workshop, please see below.